 Family history of stones/kidney disease

-Kidney stones are the most common clinical manifestation and the one that most often leads to a diagnosis of PH1, though not all patients with PH1 may be stone formers.5,8,9 All patients suspected to have PH1 should undergo genetic assessment according to the ERKNet and OxalEurope 2023 clinical practice recommendations.10
+Kidney stones are the most common clinical manifestation and the one that most often leads to a diagnosis of PH1, though not all patients with PH1 may be stone formers.8–10 All patients suspected to have PH1 should undergo genetic assessment according to the ERKNet and OxalEurope 2023 clinical practice recommendations.11 Genetic testing can alter decisions on combined liver-kidney transplant and kidney-alone transplant.12

-Though the course of PH1 is well characterised, with patients typically advancing toward ESKD, the rate of progression is variable.1,5,13 In some instances, kidney function can decline after a single incident of dehydration due to acute illness or intense physical activity.11,12,14–16 This can occur even in patients with previously stable disease.14
+Though the course of PH1 is well characterised, with patients typically advancing toward ESKD, the rate of progression is variable.1,8,15 In some instances, kidney function can decline after a single incident of dehydration due to acute illness or intense physical activity.13,14,16–18 This can occur even in patients with previously stable disease.16

-Once the estimated glomerular filtration rate declines to below 30–45 mL/min/1.73 m2, systemic oxalosis can occur because the kidney is unable to excrete oxalate effectively due to excess accumulation of calcium oxalate crystals.5,6
+Once the estimated glomerular filtration rate declines to below 30–45 mL/min/1.73 m2, systemic oxalosis can occur because the kidney is unable to excrete oxalate effectively due to excess accumulation of calcium oxalate crystals.8,19

-ERKNet and OxalEurope 2023 clinical practice recommendations advise that all patients with suspected PH1 undergo genetic testing10
+ERKNet and OxalEurope 2023 clinical practice recommendations advise that all patients with suspected PH1 undergo genetic testing11

 “Zoe and Ryan (brother) were genetically tested following Nathan’s (brother) [PH1] diagnosis.
 At that time Zoe had no symptoms at all.
 We had no suspicion that there was anything wrong.
 The bloods were, it seemed OK, but her kidneys had a lot of kidney stones.
 How she was coping with that, I’ve got no idea.”